SpatialBench: Benchmarking Multimodal Large Language Models for Spatial Cognition

-The SpatialBench dataset comprises 1,347 question–answer pairs sourced from 50 videos captured from an egocentric perspective.
+The SpatialBench dataset comprises 3193 question–answer pairs sourced from 117 videos captured by us in real life.
 The collection spans both indoor and outdoor settings and includes static as well as dynamic scenes, covering challenging real-world contexts such as city roads, forest trails, residential areas, and underground environments.
 Together, these recordings provide diverse temporal and spatial complexity for evaluating MLLMs’ spatial cognition ability in realistic scenarios.
-The detailed statistics of SpatialBench are shown in Figure \ref{fig:statistics}.
+The detailed statistics of SpatialBench are shown in Fig. \ref{fig:statistics}.